-NYPD personnel utilizing case management systems are authenticated by username and password.
-Access to case management systems is limited to personnel who have an articulable need to access the system in furtherance of lawful duty.
-Access rights within NYPD case management systems is further limited based on lawful duty.
+Information obtained through NYPD use of electronic record management systems can be retained within a NYPD computer or case management system.
+NYPD personnel utilizing computer and case management systems are authenticated by username and password.
+Access to case management and computer systems is limited to personnel who have an articulable need to access the system in furtherance of lawful duty.
+Access rights within NYPD case management and computer systems are further limited based on lawful duty.
 Authorized users can only access data and perform tasks allocated to them by the system administrator according to their role.